openebs-archive/openebs-docs/docs/casengines.md

 ---
 ```

 When the cas-type is `jiva` , StoragePool value of `default` has a special meaning.
 When pool is `default` , Jiva engine will carve out the data storage space for the replica pod from the storage space of the container (replica pod) itself.
-When the size of the required volume is small (like 5G to 10G), StoragePool `default` works very well as it can be accommondated within the container itself.
+When the size of the required volume is small (like 5G to 10G), StoragePool `default` works very well as it can be accommodated within the container itself.

 <br> <br>